 The ACD is responsible for managing and administering the Company's affairs in compliance with the COLL Sourcebook.
-The ACD may delegate its management and administration functions, but not responsibility, to third parties, including associates subject to the rules in the COLL Sourcebook.
+The ACD may delegate its management and administration functions, but not responsibility, to third parties, including associates

 It has therefore delegated to the Investment Manager the function of managing and acting as the investment manager for the investment and reinvestment of the assets of the Sub-funds (as further explained in paragraph 6.4 below).